-- In a small, heavy-bottomed saucepan over medium-low heat, combine the milk., half and half and vanilla and heat it until the liquid just starts to steam, but don't let it simmer or boil.
-You can add a cinnamon stick to the milk while it's warming if you're so inclined.
+- In a small, heavy-bottomed saucepan over medium-low heat, combine the milk, half-and-half, and vanilla, and heat until the liquid begins to steam.
+Don't let it simmer or boil.

-- Use an immersion blender to whip the hot chocolate until frothy.
-Or transfer the hot chocolate to a blender and process for a few seconds on high speed.
-Or whisk by hand until frothy.
-(If you added a cinnamon stick earlier, remove it before processing the hot chocolate.)
+- Using an immersion blender, whip the hot chocolate until frothy, or transfer the hot chocolate to a blender and process for a few seconds on high speed.
+You may also whisk by hand until frothy.

 - Pour into mugs and stir in optional flavorings.
 Top with whipped cream, marshmallows, cocoa powder, or chocolate shavings, as desired.

 - Enjoy immediately, perhaps paired with a complementary dish or snack.

 If you've decided to make your hot chocolate with cocoa powder, here's a foolproof, crowd-pleasing recipe.

 Tip: Heat your mugs in the microwave for 30 seconds before you fill them with hot chocolate—they'll stay toasty for longer.